-However you prefer it, the celebration of Shrove Tuesday brings about the perfect opportunity to get together and eat a pancake (or ten!).
-Shrove Tuesday, known in some parts of the world as Mardi Gras or Fat Tuesday, is the last day before Lent begins in the lead up to Easter.
+However you prefer it, the celebration of Mardi Gras brings about the perfect opportunity to get together and eat a pancake (or ten!).
+Mardi Gras is the last day before Lent begins in the lead up to Easter.
 All around the globe, people celebrate it by filling up on rich foods and tasty treats.
 Here at RG, we love any excuse to get together at lunchtime and enjoy some good food!

 It’s not just the delicious toppings that get us excited.
 Removing our headphones, breaking away from our desks and sitting together to eat is always refreshing.
-By celebrating Shrove Tuesday in the office this year, we created a space for our people to relax and talk to colleagues that they wouldn’t normally engage with day-to-day – creating important social bonds.
+By celebrating Mardi Gras in the office this year, we created a space for our people to relax and talk to colleagues that they wouldn’t normally engage with day-to-day – creating important social bonds.
 And delicious pancakes, of course.

-Here’s why it’s a good idea to organise lunchtime socials with your staff:
+Here’s why it’s a good idea to organize lunchtime socials with your staff:

 It can be difficult for your staff to bond with you – or each other – in a high-pressure working environment.
 By removing the professional constraints from your interactions, you can get to know each other properly.
 Getting to know each other on a more personal level, learning about each other’s likes and dislikes, hobbies and interests means you’ll be able to understand each other as people.

 It’s easy to fall into the habit of eating the same thing every lunchtime, rather than making the most of your break and preparing a proper meal for yourself.
 Fast food might be a quick lunch fix, but it doesn’t rate highly on any wellbeing agenda.
 Eating together can encourage people to try new foods, share recipes and enjoy food for the pleasure that it is – rather than scoffing down a packet sandwich as quickly as possible before reattaching their fingertips to the keyboard once more.